 The estimated tonnages reported for the ASA 1 and the actual production for previous year are detailed in Table 2.
-The production details are for financial year July - June.
-It is noted that there is significant increase in the projected palm products (CPO) due to anticipating the reduction in the FFB production and consideration given to area under immature stage.
+The production details are for financial year July -June.
+It is noted that there is a slight increase in the projected palm products due to anticipating bunch forecast indicating slight increase in production and consideration given to area coming into maturity stage.
 The projected tonnages for the 2012-2013 period of the Certificate are based on the annual budget.